SunnyHaze/CASIA2.0-Corrected-Groundtruth/README.md

 - Resolution mismatch example:
   - ![](images/resolution_mismatch.png)

-Because `resize()` is generally used in pre-processing, these dozens of problematic images are difficult to be detected from more than 5000 tampered images.
+Because `resize()` is generally used in pre-processing, these dozens of problematic images are difficult to detect from more than 5000 tampered images.

-What's more, this dataset is widly use in the field of Image Tampering Detection to eavaluate model performance, and it's hard to find a second groundtruth dataset on the Internet, we have reason to believe that many papers have adopted this groundtruth as the validation of the CASIA 2.0 dataset.
+What's more, this dataset is widely used in the field of Image Tampering Detection to evaluate model performance, and it's hard to find a second groundtruth dataset on the Internet, we have reason to believe that many papers have adopted this groundtruth as the validation of the CASIA 2.0 dataset.

 ## Fixed groundtruth downloading
 Although these images can hardly have a significant impact on the training results of a dataset containing more than 5,000 images, we thought it would be useful to point out this issue for researchers to know.

-And here we place the Google Drive link of [corrected CASIA 2.0 dataset and it's ground truth ZIP file](https://drive.google.com/file/d/1JN93ts7VxJ4bbJL9TlE9uxM3ZeYuCN9M/view?usp=sharing), you can **DOWNLOAD** it through the link above.
+And here we place the Google Drive link of [corrected CASIA 2.0 dataset and its ground truth ZIP file](https://drive.google.com/file/d/1JN93ts7VxJ4bbJL9TlE9uxM3ZeYuCN9M/view?usp=sharing), you can **DOWNLOAD** it through the link above.

 Files in the ZIP are organized as follows:
 ```bash